lf-edge/eve/pkg/pillar/README.md

 - diag - prints the state of the connectivity on the console each time there is a change
 - ipcmonitor - subscribes to the agents/collections passed between the different microservices

-In order to conserve filesystem space, all of the agents above are built into a single executable (zedbox) and are differentiated based on the symbolic link (very similar to how BusyBox does it with traditional UNIX utilities).
+In order to conserve filesystem space, as well as memory usage in Linux, where multiple copies of an executable binary are loaded only once into read-only memory, all of the agents above are built into a single executable (zedbox) and are differentiated based on the symbolic link (very similar to how BusyBox does it with traditional UNIX utilities).

+The design pattern for each agent is documented in [./cmd/README.md](./cmd/README.md).
+To add a new agent:

+1. Create a directory for the agent in [./cmd](./cmd)
+1. Design the agent according to the pattern in [./cmd/README.md](./cmd/README.md)
+1. Add the agent to the list above
+1. Add the agent's exposed implementation of [types.AgentRunner](./types/agent.go) to the map of `entrypoints` in [zedbox.go](./zedbox/zedbox.go).

 ## Building